Sasaki structures on general contact manifolds: Line and -principal bundles

 \ee Hence, we can view $\cO$ and $\cU$ as coordinate charts in $B$, and $\zF$ as the corresponding transition map which, clearly, turns $B$ into a smooth manifold.
 It is easy to see that $B$ is a line bundle $B\to S^1=\R/\Z$, with the projection induced by $(x,t)\to x$ in the charts $\cO$ and $\cU$.
 These charts give us local trivializations over $S^1$ without a point.

 \mn This line bundle would be trivializable if and only if there had existed a global nonvanishing section $\zs:S^1\to B$; suppose it exists.
 Then, in the chart $\cO$, the section $\zs$ is represented by a function $F_\cO:]0,1[\to\R$ which is positive or negative.
 Suppose the positivity.
-In $\cU$, the section $\zs$ is represented by a non-vanishing function $F_\cU:]1/2,3/2[\to\R$.
+In $\cU$, the section $\zs$ is represented by a nonvanishing function $F_\cU:]1/2,3/2[\to\R$.
 But due to the form of the transition map $\zF$, the function $F_\cU$ is $F_\cO$ on $]1/2,1[$ and $F_\cU(x)=-F_\cO(x-1)$ on $]1,3/2[$, so it vanishes at some point.
 Of course, we can use the same charts for $\Bt$, with the only difference that $t\ne 0$. \end{example} \mn For $\Rt$-bundles (or $\R_+$-bundles) $P$ we have a natural concept of homogeneity. \begin{definition} Let $\zt:P\to M$ be a principal $G$-bundle, where $G=\Rt$ or $G=\R_+$, with the $G$-action $s\mapsto h_s$.
 A tensor field $K$ on $P$ we call \emph{homogeneous} of degree $k\in\Z$ if

 Here, $h_s^*(K)$ is the pullback of the tensor field $K$ associated with the diffeomorphism $h_s$.
-Covariant tensors which are 1-homogeneous we will call, simply, \emph{homogeneous}. \end{definition} \no{This definition can be generalized for any $G$ by means of a group homomorphism $f:G\to\Rt$ and \emph{$f$-homogeneity}.
+Covariant tensors that are 1-homogeneous we will call just \emph{homogeneous}. \end{definition} \no{This definition can be generalized for any $G$ by means of a group homomorphism $f:G\to\Rt$ and \emph{$f$-homogeneity}.
 We will use $f:\Rt\to\Rt$ of the form $|s|$ and $\sgn(s)$ later on.}

 \begin{example} On the trivial $\Rt$-bundle $P=M\ti\Rt$, homogeneous functions are of the form $A(x)s$ and homogeneous 1-forms read $A(x)\xd s+s\za(x)$, where $s$ is the fiber coordinate, $A$ is a function on $M$ and $\za$ is a 1-form on $M$. \end{example} \no The $\Rt$-action $h:\Rt\ti P\to P$ on an $\Rt$-principal bundle $\zt:P\to M$ can be lifted to a principal action on the cotangent bundle $\sT^\ast P$, which we call the \emph{phase lift} and denote $\dts h$.
 Note, however, that this lift is not the standard cotangent lift of a group action.
 It is defined by the formula